best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 #### Checking code style

-Manually checking that code complies with a given style is laborious and a waste of your time - programmers like to automate things after all.
+Someone who is able and keen on making sure their code is readable would have hopefully addressed this during the process of writing it, hence the codebases that have not had this treatment from the ground up might be already difficult to read and will be laborious to check through in detail by hand.
+Hence, more automated support might be required to speed up such tedious work either by providing suggestions on the fly as the code is written or by outright reformatting your work to comply with some style.

-Two main types of tool exist for this task, which automate validation and repair of code style:
+Two main types of tool exist for these tasks are known as:

-- Linters - these analyse your code to flag sylistic errors (and sometimes bugs or security issues too)
+- Linter - these analyse your code to flag stylistic errors (and sometimes bugs or security issues too)
-- Formatter - these not only detect when you have diverged from a style, but will automatically correct the formatting of your code
+- Formatter - these not only detect when you have diverged from a style, but will automatically correct the formatting of your code to conform to some predefined style

 ```{list-table} Packages that can be used for linting or formatting in Python and R
 :header-rows: 1